Board of Directors

-Sharon has nearly 10 years of grants management experience - more recently assisting applicant-artists, non-profit organizations, and government depts. in Saratoga, Fulton, and Montgomery Counties, applying to Saratoga Arts' Community Arts Grants Program.
+Sharon has 10 years of grants management experience - more recently assisting applicant-artists, non-profit organizations, and government depts. in Saratoga, Fulton, and Montgomery Counties, applying to Saratoga Arts' Community Arts Grants Program.
 Funded by Saratoga Arts and the New York State Council on the Arts, the Community Arts Grants Program makes the arts accessible to geographically, economically, and ethinically diverse communities by providing funding support to organizations coordinating arts and cultural events and public school-based arts residencies.

 FIRST NIGHT DIRECTOR, DEVELOPMENT ASSOCIATE: Alexina Jones

-Alix holds an English degree from Skidmore College and a Masters of Music from New York University, a perfect combination for her work as a producer of First Night Saratoga and fundraiser for Saratoga Arts.
+Alix holds an English degree from Skidmore College and a Masters of Arts from New York University, a perfect combination for her work as a producer of First Night Saratoga and development coordinator for Saratoga Arts.
 Before joining the Saratoga Arts team as a fulltime staff member in 2016, Alix served as the founding artistic director of the Hubbard Hall Opera Theater (HHOT) in Cambridge, NY.
-Alix continues to be a freelance producer and contracter for many smallscale musical events around the region, and in her freetime she serves as an alumni admissions counselor at Skidmore College.
+Alix continues to be a freelance producer and contractor for many smallscale musical events around the region, and in her freetime she serves as an alumni admissions counselor at Skidmore College.
 She lives in White Creek, NY with her husband, daughter and German Shepherd.